juju/docs/src/en/help-azure.md

 ]
 ```

-Your Azure credentials can now be added to Juju by running the command:
+Now initiate the process to import your Azure credentials into Juju:

 ```bash
 juju add-credential azure
 ```

-You will first be asked for an arbitrary credential name, which you choose
+You will first be asked for an arbitrary credential name (e.g. 'ubuntu').
-for yourself.
-This will be how you remember and refer to this Azure credential
-in Juju.
-The second question will ask you to select an 'Auth Type' from the
+Secondly, you will be asked to select an 'Auth Type' from among the following
-following two options:
+two methods:

 - interactive
 - service-principal-secret

-The default option is `interactive` and is the recommended method.
+The default choice is `interactive` and it is the recommended method.
 It is far
-quicker and easier than the manual `service-principal-secret` option.
+quicker and easier than the manual `service-principal-secret` method.
+Here,
+we'll assume that 'interactive' has been chosen.

 !!!
 Note:
     For guidance on the manul method, see